 Chestnuts differ from most other nuts in that they have very little protein or fat.
 Their calories are derived chiefly from carbohydrates.
 Contain much lower calories than walnuts, almonds or other nuts.
 They contain very little fat, mostly unsaturated and no gluten.
 They are the only nuts that contain vitamin C.

 Our most popular chestnut cart is the old fashioned engine type.
 This can dispense freshly roasted chestnuts.
 We can also add mulled wine, spiced cider or hot Pimms if required.

 We also offer a range of other carts suitable for chestnuts and mulled wine;

-We serve the chestnuts in the traditional little paper bag.
+We serve the chestnuts in the traditional environmentally friendly little paper bags or bamboo boats.
 However they can be served in cups,trays, any way you like them.
 This opens up possibilities for branding opportunities.

 Roman legions would plant chestnut trees on long campaigns to help feed them.
 Legionnaires were given chestnut porridge before going into battle.
 In Asia Minor in 401BC a Greek army was said to have survived a long retreat due to their stores of Chestnuts.

 Whilst we wouldn’t fancy living on chestnuts alone they do make a great treat for winter events.
 We always advise guests to peel the shell off before eating them.
 We have seen a number of guests eat them whole.
 Usually with the comments of “These are a bit crunchy.”